alanjameschapman/whiteboard/README.md

 **One-to-many relationships:**

-- A School has many Teachers, Students, and Sets.
+- A School has many Teachers and Students.
 - A Teacher teaches many Sets.
 - A Subject is offered within many Sets.
 - A Blog can have many Comments.